Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 </table>

 The Raspberry Pi Pico 2 acts as the robot’s low-level controller, managing tasks such as motor control, servo steering, and sensor input.
-It communicates with the Raspberry Pi 5 via UART, and devides high-level processing and precise hardware control.
+It communicates with the Raspberry Pi 5 via UART, and divides high-level processing and precise hardware control.
 It provides reliable and responsive control for driving and steering functions, ensuring smoother and more accurate movement.

 **Adapter Board: Raspberry Pi M.2 HAT+**